Growing squash is perfect even for those with limited garden space. However, the environment will play a part in its development, among other factors.

 The Yellow Squash Beetle consumes the leaves and can kill the plant.
 Other pests are aphids, which slow or hinder plant growth.
 The Red Spider Mites and Squash Borer can also spread disease.

-These diseases can be prevented by using fungicide and other chemicals.
+These diseases can be prevented by using fungicides and other chemicals.
 Whichever type you choose, follow the directions to the letter.
 Applying too much or too little can cause problems.

 Growing squash won’t take a lot of time.
-With the right amount of fertilization and cultivating, having a garden full of squash will be possible and achievable.
+With the right amount of fertilization and cultivation, having a garden full of squash will be possible and achievable.